openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ::: {.note}
 Be mindful of labels on issues closed as [Duplicate]{.jbs-value}.
 Some labels need to be copied over to the duplicating issue, see for instance the [[tck-red-]{.jbs-label}*(Rel)*](#tck-red-rel) label.
 :::

+### Closing issues without knowing what fixed it

+If it's determined that an issue has been fixed, but it's unknown what change that fixed it, closing as [Fixed]{.jbs-value} is not an option as this requires a changeset in a project repository.
+[Duplicate]{.jbs-value} is also not an option since this requires a duplicate-link to the issue that fixed it.
+A common way to handle such cases is to close the issue as [Delivered]{.jbs-value} with the [Fix version/s]{.jbs-value} set to [unknown]{.jbs-value}.
+Closing an issue as [Cannot Reproduce]{.jbs-value} has also been common practice but is no longer recommended if it's known that the issue has actually been fixed.

 ### Closing incomplete issues